-Discrimination means, in accordance with state law, any unlawful act or attempted unlawful act which, because of actual or perceived race, color, sex, creed, religion, ancestry, national origin, familial status, disability, marital status, gender identity, or sexual orientationsex, race, color, creed, religion, ancestry, disability, national origin or familial status, results in the unequal treatment or separation or segregation of any person, or denies, prevents, limits or otherwise adversely affects, or if accomplished would deny, prevent, limit or otherwise adversely affect the benefit or enjoyment by any person of employment, membership in a labor union organization, ownership or occupancy of real property, a public accommodation, a public service or an educational institution.
+Discrimination means any unlawful act or attempted unlawful act which, because of actual or perceived race, color, sex, creed, religion, ancestry, national origin, familial status, disability, marital status, gender identity, or sexual orientation, results in the unequal treatment or separation or segregation of any person, or denies, prevents, limits or otherwise adversely affects, or if accomplished would deny, prevent, limit or otherwise adversely affect the benefit or enjoyment by any person of employment, membership in a labor union organization, ownership or occupancy of real property, a public accommodation, a public service or an educational institution.
 "Discrimination" as defined above is unlawful and is a violation of this chapter.
-In addition, it is the policy of the city that discriminatory practices based on marital status, gender identity or sexual orientation, while not prohibited by state law or city ordinance, constitute unfair practices, which adversely affect people.
-The city, through education and as permitted by section 2-155, will seek to improve human relations and eliminate such discriminatory practices.
-Accordingly, discriminatory practices based on marital status, gender identity or sexual orientation will not be investigated or be the subject of complaint resolution until permitted by state law.